-Ms. Ghiglieri is the former Texas

-Banking Commissioner and is President

-of Ghiglieri & Company, a bank

-consulting firm based in Austin, Texas.

-She is the co-author of "The Ultimate

-Guide for Bank Directors."
-Contact her

-at cathy@ghiglieri.com or visit her

-website at www.ghiglieri.com.
+Ms. Ghiglieri is the former Texas Banking Commissioner and is President of Ghiglieri & Company, a bank consulting firm based in Austin, Texas.
+She is the co-author of "The Ultimate Guide for Bank Directors.
+Revised Edition" and Boardroom Strategies for Financial Institutions."
+Contact her at www.ghiglieri.com.